skiptools/skip-unit/README.md

 ### Transpiled Kotlin Test Case

-While you may never need to intereact with it directly, the transpiled Kotlin for the example test case above looks like this:
+While you may never need to interact with it directly, the transpiled Kotlin for the example test case above looks like this:

 ```kotlin